chuckcscccl/rustlr/README.md

 minus rule separates that case from the "BinaryOp" variant group.

 Rustlr AST types implement the Default trait so that a partial result is always returned even when parse errors are encountered.
+Automatically generated defaults can be overridden with directives such as `default E Int(0)`.

-Automatically generated AST types and semantic actions can always be manually overridden.
+All automatically generated AST types and semantic actions can be manually overridden.

 Specifying operator precedence and associativity instead of using the